grafmorkov/vent/README.md

 # Vent
 Vent is a fast, simple dependency installer.

-> Currently, only Linux is fully supported. `SOURCE_SYSTEM` is not available on Windows.
+> Currently, only Linux is fully supported.
+Windows is not supported
 ---

 # Requirements